VirgilSecurity/ionic-admin-nodejs/README.md

 > You can see that the first two methods are semantically equvalent to the last two methods.
 They exist because they make for more readable code and rule descriptions

-These methods also return the `PolicyBuilder` instance
+These methods also return the `PolicyBuilder` instance:

 ```javascript
 const policyBuilder = policies.createPolicy({ policyId: 'MyPolicy' })